Geometry of Permutation Limits: Introduction

 This is a probability measure of $[-1,1]^2$.
 One defines a sequence of permutations $\{ \sig_n \}$ with size $|\sig_n| \to \infty$ to converge if $\mu^{\sig_n}$ converges weakly to a Borel measure $\mu$.

 A \emph{permuton} $\mu$ is a Borel probability measure on $[-1,1]^2$ with uniform marginals.
-It is proven in \cite{permuton} that limits of permutations in the above sense are precisely the permutons.
-Namely, limits of permutations are permutons and any permuton may be realized as a limit of permutations.
-The terminology `permuton' is due to Glebov et.~al.~\cite{Kral}.
+(In the literature, this definition is often w.r.t. the unit square $[0,1]^2$ but it is convenient for us to use $[-1,1]^2$.)
+It is proven in \cite{permuton} that limits of permutations in the above sense are permutons and that every permuton may be realized as a limit of permutations.

 In this paper we study not a sequence of single permutations but rather a sequence of sequences of permutations.
 For an integer $n$, let $[n] = \{1, \ldots, n\}$.
 Suppose that